 If you’re not in Asia, my recommendation is to travel to the Maldives as an add-on to another destination like Thailand, Malaysia, Sri Lanka, Dubai, or India, among others.
 This way, you would travel to that first destination, spend time there, and have a separate round-trip airfare to go to the Maldives.

 In my case, I flew from Bangkok with SriLankan Airlines for $320 round-trip.
 Not bad considering I also spent time in Sri Lanka!
 I also know that FlyDubai, Emirates, and Malaysia Airlines fly cheaply to Male.
-AirAsia used to fly with really cheap airfares, but they recently cancelled this route.
+AirAsia used to fly with really cheap airfares, but they recently canceled this route.

 How to Find Cheap Accommodation in the Maldives